Introducing Social Media in Classroom – tips and tricks

 - Photo album

-Facebook gives its users more freedom and space to post larger content than Instagram and Twitter.
+Facebook gives its users more freedom and space to post more extensive content than Instagram and Twitter.
 You can post a bigger amount of photos and organize them in albums for easy viewing.
 Don’t hesitate to use it for both fun and educational purposes!
 Post photos from organized events and special lessons.
 The album feature is also a great way to publish test reviews, homework, and project descriptions or texts from textbooks.

 - Sharing relevant content